Resources and Initiatives

 Eligibility Criteria

-• An undergraduate GPA of at least 3.0 is strongly recommended, though relevant experience and post-baccalaureate coursework will also be considered.
+5. Applicants should have outstanding academic backgrounds and excellent chances of obtaining their master’s degree.
+An undergraduate GPA of at least 3.0 is strongly recommended, but postbaccalaureate coursework and other relevant experience will be considered.

 Looking Ahead

-We are actively working to expand the fellowship’s impact, including exploring matching funds from other campus offices.
+We are actively working to expand the fellowship’s impact across multiple disciplines, including exploring opportunities for additional funding to support more student applicants.

 Study abroad and matching scholarships ($275-$2,500) are available to students enrolled at IU regional campuses for all IU-administered programs.
 Financial need and academic performance are considered.